twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 some more technical blog posts about various subsystems of Alacritty.

 [Alacritty]'s source is available on GitHub.
 Try it out for yourself!

-# Graveyard

-Once Alacritty reaches an alpha level of readiness, precompiled binaries will be provided for supported operating systems.

 [Alacritty]: https://github.com/jwilm/alacritty